-This recipe's secret to a perfectly moist bird with bronzed, crisp skin is basting with an umami-rich mixture of soy sauce and butter.
+In this recipe by chef Christian Delouvrier of Manhattan’s La Mangeoire restaurant, the secret to a perfectly moist bird with bronze, crisp skin is a basting of an umami-rich mixture of soy sauce and butter.
+This recipe first appeared in our Jan/Feb 2013 issue along with the article La Mangeoire’s Roast Chicken.

 - Canola oil, for frying